jfeldstein/coding-challenge-tools/README.md

 ## Hiccups

 The only issue I ran into was at the very end, when pushing to Heroku.
 Had to Procfile etc.

+Also, gmaps and bootstrap didn't like being compiled through bower/requirejs.
+I didn't feel like debugging the issue with all new tools, so I just included them statically in the HTML for the purpose of this demo.

 # Results